joshjohanning/joshjohanning.github.io/_posts/2023-09-08-github-packages-migrate-npm-packages.md

 ## Improvement Ideas

-* [ ] Add a source folder input instead of relying on current directory
+* [x] Add a source folder input instead of relying on current directory (just using `./temp`{: .filepath})
-* [ ] Map between repositories where the target repo is named differently than the source repo
+* [ ] Map between repositories where the target repo is named differently than the source repo (likely this isn't needed since if repo doesn't exist, packages will still be pushed, the package just won't be linked to a repository)
 * [x] Update script because of GitHub Packages GraphQL [deprecation](https://github.blog/changelog/2022-08-18-deprecation-notice-graphql-for-packages/)

 ## Summary

-Drop a comment here or an issue or PR on the [repo](https://github.com/joshjohanning/github-misc-scripts/blob/main/scripts/migrate-npm-packages-between-github-instances.sh) if you have any feedback or suggestions!
+Drop a comment here or an issue or PR on my [github-misc-scripts repo](https://github.com/joshjohanning/github-misc-scripts/blob/main/scripts/migrate-npm-packages-between-github-instances.sh) if you have any feedback or suggestions!
 Happy packaging! 📦